Assisted suicide: Religious stances

+Religions in favor

+Unitarian Universalism

+According to a 1988 General Resolution, "Unitarian Universalists advocate the right to self-determination in dying, and the release from civil or criminal penalties of those who, under proper safeguards, act to honor the right of terminally ill patients to select the time of their own deaths".

+Religions in opposition

 Catholicism

-The Roman Catholic Church acknowledges the fact that moral decisions regarding a person's life must be made according to one's own conscience and faith.
+The Catholic Church acknowledges the fact that moral decisions regarding a person's life must be made according to one's own conscience and faith.
 Catholic tradition has said that one's concern for the suffering of another is not a sufficient reason to decide whether it is appropriate to act upon voluntary euthanasia.
 According to the Catechism of the Catholic Church, "God is the creator and author of all life."
 In this belief system God created human life, therefore God is the judge of when to end life.
-From the Roman Catholic Church's perspective, deliberately ending one's life or the life of another is morally wrong and defies the Catholic doctrine.
+From the Catholic Church's perspective, deliberately ending one's life or the life of another is morally wrong and defies the Catholic doctrine.
 Furthermore, ending one's life deprives that person and his or her loved ones of the time left in life and causes grief and sorrow for those left behind.